Genivia/ugrep/README.md

 Test | Command                                                          | Description
 ---- | ---------------------------------------------------------------- | -----------------------------------------------------
-T-1  | `GREP -cw -e char -e int -e long -e size_t -e void big.cpp`      | count 5 short words in a 35MB C++ source code file T-2  | `GREP -onE 'serialize_[a-zA-Z0-9_]+Type' big.cpp`                | search and display C++ serialization functions in a 35MB source code file
+T-1  | `GREP -cw -e char -e int -e long -e size_t -e void big.cpp`      | count 5 short words in a 35MB C++ source code file T-2  | `GREP -Eon 'serialize_[a-zA-Z0-9_]+Type' big.cpp`                | search and display C++ serialization functions in a 35MB source code file
-T-3  | `GREP -onF -f words1+1000 enwik8`                                | search 1000 words of length 1 or longe rin a 100MB Wikipedia file
+T-3  | `GREP -Fon -f words1+1000 enwik8`                                | search 1000 words of length 1 or longe rin a 100MB Wikipedia file
-T-4  | `GREP -onF -f words2+1000 enwik8`                                | search 1000 words of length 2 or longer in a 100MB Wikipedia file
+T-4  | `GREP -Fon -f words2+1000 enwik8`                                | search 1000 words of length 2 or longer in a 100MB Wikipedia file
-T-5  | `GREP -onF -f words3+1000 enwik8`                                | search 1000 words of length 3 or longer in a 100MB Wikipedia file
+T-5  | `GREP -Fon -f words3+1000 enwik8`                                | search 1000 words of length 3 or longer in a 100MB Wikipedia file
-T-6  | `GREP -onF -f words4+1000 enwik8`                                | search 1000 words of length 4 or longer in a 100MB Wikipedia file
+T-6  | `GREP -Fon -f words4+1000 enwik8`                                | search 1000 words of length 4 or longer in a 100MB Wikipedia file
-T-7  | `GREP -onF -f words8+1000 enwik8`                                | search 1000 words of length 8 or longer in a 100MB Wikipedia file
+T-7  | `GREP -Fon -f words8+1000 enwik8`                                | search 1000 words of length 8 or longer in a 100MB Wikipedia file
 T-8  | `GREP -ro '#[[:space:]]*include[[:space:]]+"[^"]+"' -Oh,hpp,cpp` | recursive search of `#include "..."` in the directory tree from the Qt 5.9.2 root, restricted to `.h`, `.hpp`, and `.cpp` files
 T-9  | `GREP -ro '#[[:space:]]*include[[:space:]]+"[^"]+"' -Oh,hpp,cpp` | same as T-8 but single-threaded ugrep (option `-J1`) and ripgrep (option `-j1`)
+t-10 | `GREP -z -Fc word word*.gz                                       | search for `word` in 6 compressed files of 1MB to 3MB each

 Note: T-8 and T-9 use **ugrep** option `-Oh,hpp,cpp` to restrict the search to files with extensions `.h`, `.hpp`, and `.cpp`, which should be formulated with